germany-digital/.github/README.md

 # .github

-Special repository for the organization
+Special repository for the organizations profile